 Lisa Anne Garner, Universität Der Künste; Lauren Garner, RMIT University

 Experts estimate that Melbourne will need to build 1.2 million units of housing in the coming decades to accommodate a growing population.
-The New Suburban Living team reimagines the dominant single-family house typology in the city’s Middle Suburbs, proposing a new planning process and multi-story design.
+The New Suburban Living team reimagines the dominant single-family house typology in the city’s Middle Suburbs, proposing a new planning process and multi-storey design.

 This new model for suburban living would dramatically increase the amount and types of available housing to better meet the needs of a changing demographic, and make possible more social encounters and employment opportunities.